dragthor/dragthor.github.com/_posts/2016-02-26-ubuntu-linux-chromebook-crouton-hisense.markdown

 {% include adsense.html %}

-Personally I think 2GB of RAM is a little too slim to run Unity Ubuntu so I opted for the [lxde](http://lxde.org/) desktop with Ubuntu.
+Personally, I think 2GB of RAM is a little too slim to run Unity Ubuntu so I opted for the [lxde](http://lxde.org/) desktop with Ubuntu.
 Forget about Android Studio - I tried.
 It simply uses too much memory.
 And it seems that a few of its tools favor Intel x86.
 You can still install the JDK to run and compile Java.
 Gimp, Git, Ruby, Python, PyCharm, and WebStorm work well.
 I did not try to install IntelliJ or a [LAMP stack](https://en.wikipedia.org/wiki/LAMP_%28software_bundle%29).

 After installing Firefox (or Chromium) go ahead and remove the default [NetSurf browser](http://www.netsurf-browser.org/) - ```apt-get remove netsurf-gtk```.
-Sure its small as a mouse, and fast as a cheetah but not familiar to the majority of users.
+Sure it's small as a mouse, and fast as a cheetah but not familiar to the majority of users.
 I am old enough to remember the Mosaic and early Netscape days - I'm trying to move past them.

 One consequence of enabling Developer Mode on the Chromebook is that during boot you have to ```Ctrl-D``` every time to confirm.
 The good news is that you do not have to perform reboots often.
 The battery can last a long time and the Chrome OS optimizes (works correctly) when you close the lid.
 Expect a similar experience to the Mac laptops which also provide good, clean, lid closing.
 Is it me or has lid closing been an unresolved issue with Windows laptops?

-In the future I plan on purchasing two more Chromebooks for my kids (wink wink - dad will be taking them apart).
+In the future, I plan on purchasing two more Chromebooks for my kids (wink wink - dad will be taking them apart).
 Probably with an Intel processor just to see if I can successfully build an existing Android project.

 Final thoughts - are you primarily a consumer or a producer?
 And what is the ideal balance?
 80% producer, 20% consumer?
 And are you consuming too much?
-Personally I need to be producing more consuming less.
+Personally, I need to be producing more consuming less.

 <span class="fi-page-edit size-21"></span> <a href="{{ site.post_source_root }}2016-02-26-ubuntu-linux-chromebook-crouton-hisense.markdown" target="_blank">Contribute and Fork</a>